 Before preparing your clay rounds for trying to take impressions with your pet, test whether the clay is soft enough to readily take an impression of your fingers with gentle pressure.
 That will help you gauge the state of you clay and the pressure it would take for making paw prints.
 If you can’t get your clay to work for your fingers, it won’t work for paws.
 It may need more massaging or there may be a problem with the clay (old, dry, etc).

-Some people use homemade salt dough for prints instead of clay, which isn’t as smooth or detailed a print as with clay, but is easy to make and can be very soft for easy impressions.
+Some people use homemade salt dough for DIY paw prints instead of clay.
+It isn’t as smooth or detailed a print as with clay, but is easy to make and can be very soft for easy impressions.
 With salt dough, make sure that your dog doesn’t eat any during or afterwards.
 Although the kitchen pantry ingredients may seem harmless, the excessive salt would be very unhealthy and potentially toxic to your pet.

 Paw Print Preparation Tips

-There may be a bit of clay residue after you take the impression, so have a warm clean wash cloth at the ready and take your impressions somewhere with an easy-clean surface.
+There may be a bit of clay residue on the paw after you take the impression.
+Have a warm clean wash cloth at the ready and take your impressions somewhere with an easy-clean surface.
 An optional very light paw spritz or rub (paw massage) with coconut oil, olive oil, or similar can help with a cleaner impression and less mess if your pet has rough or furry bottoms on their paws.

 The best time to take paw prints is before you really want them, although last minute prints are still a treasure if you can get them.
 When things are fine and your pet is well, time is still on your side.
 No tears, no pressure.
 Not going to plan?
 You can stop and try again another time.
 Do overs?
 No worries.

-Making Pet Paw Print Impressions Using Air Dry Clay
+Making DIY Pet Paw Print Impressions Using Air Dry Clay

 Preparing a Clay Base: